braidn/Knowledge-Repo/AngularTwoJs.md

   * components in general in A2 resemble directives from the 1.x days.
 * System.js can be used to bootstrap an app and include it on an html page.
 * When adding scripts/css to an Angular CLI project, make sure to add to the `.angular-cli.json` file.
+  * This tells Angular what to compile in the final bundle.

 ### Components